raghuveer-sid/Build_my_World/README.md

 $ export GAZEBO_PLUGIN_PATH=${GAZEBO_PLUGIN_PATH}:${PWD}
 ```

-Once the plugin is built, open the world in Gazebo:
+Once the plugin is built, change directory to world and open the world in Gazebo:

 ```
+$ cd ..
+$ cd world
 $ gazebo raghusworld
 ```